The Organic Substrate

 The organic substrate is already there.
 Always has been.
 Underneath the fear architecture.
 Underneath the frameworks and the reorganisations and the surveys and the change initiatives that changed the language and left the substrate untouched.
 Underneath the exhaustion.
 The disgust.
 The fragmented.
 Underneath the internalised belief that how systems work has always been simply this.

 None of this is waiting to be invented.
-No.

-Why?
 Because you cannot change and stay the same.
 Systems cannot change and remain the same.

 Inorganic substrates have to transform to return to the organic one.

 Never has there been a time when being inside the work was more real as a calling.
 More immediate.
 More hard.
-And, more truthful.
+And more truthful.

 These questions open the door to resetting what runs underneath.

 The substrate pushing through as a correlating technological change in the present moment and as an accelerant for this future is the organic.
 It is not fear-based inorganic.
-Strategically reckoning with this may be the most technically disruptive, real, and transformative work you can do for the evolutionary potential to ground – and to hold.

 by Kathryn Maloney M.A.
 ABS